slambdev/create-issues-action/README.md

 **3. Release your action**

+  At this point, your action is ready to be shared!
+To share your action, you need to [create a new release for your repository](https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository).

 ### Upsides

 This approach is simple.
 It's another npm module you need to install, and does not require knowledge in other technology.